Russia would consider asylum for U.S. cyber leaker

 In 2010, the Kremlin suggested Wikileaks founder Julian Assange should be nominated for a Nobel prize.

 "By tapping telephones and conducting surveillance on the Internet, the U.S. security services have violated the laws of their own country.
-In this sense Snowden, like Assange, is a rights defender," member of parliament Pushkov tweeted.
+In this sense Snowden, like Assange, is a rights defender," Pushkov tweeted on Tuesday.

-Russia recently began criticizing the United States in annual reports on the state of human rights around the world - fighting back for the drubbing Russia gets in yearly rights reports by the U.S. State Department.

 In another pointed intervention, Putin offered on Friday to send Russian troops to the Golan Heights buffer zone between Israel and Syria, after Austria said it would withdraw from a U.N. peacekeeping force.
 His proposal went down badly in the West because of Russia's support for the Syrian government.